jonnor/ESC-CNN-microcontroller/report/report.md

 Max pooling is 3x2 instead of 4x2.
 Without this change the layers become negative sized due to the reduced input feature size (60 mel filter bands instead of 128).
 Batch Normalization was added to each convolutional block.
+The Keras definition for baseline model can be found in appendix \ref{appendix:baseline-model}.

+`FIXME: rename BN to something else.
+BL?
+BTL?
+BTLN`

 From this baseline architecture, several model variations are created in order to evaluate the effects of using different convolutional blocks and as well as replacing